ページの先頭へ戻る

 MD-20 series

-Ultra-compact hollow-shaft direct drive for instruments and micro stages.
+Ultra-compact hollow-shaft DD for micro stages.

-MDH(12)-40 series
+MD(12)-40 series

 Versatile sizes for indexing, scanning, and alignment.